Linux make Command with Examples

 Parts of the syntax are:

-• Targets.
-Names of the files to be created or updated after executing make.
+• Target.
+Names of the file or action to be created or updated after executing make.
+It can be an executable, object, or any other file.

-• Dependencies.
-Names of the files (separated by spaces) from which the target is constructed.
+• Dependencies (object files).
+Names of the files (separated by spaces) that the target depends on.

-• The commands.
+• Commands.
 Rules describing how to create or update the target when dependencies change.

 Makefile Executable and Object Files